Jean Maupin started the year as teacher, and was replaced mid-year by Charles Griggs.

 Charles Marion Griggs (1929-1994) was the eldest son of Charles Vaughn and Ida Alzoma Griggs, who ran the general store and post office in Anabel, the small rural town north of the school.

-The elder Mr. Griggs was called Charlie, to avoid confusion, and his store was a youngster's wonder.
+The elder Mr. Griggs was called Charlie, to avoid confusion with his son, and his store was a youngster's wonder.
 There was a pot-bellied stove at the back, oiled wooden floors, shelves up to the ceilings that required a long-handled grabber to access, and candy jars by the cash register.
-They sold everything a farmer needed, and sometimes bought eggs and cream.
+They sold everything a farmer needed, and sometimes bought eggs and cream from them.
 Every child who visited got an all-day sucker from Charlie Griggs.

 How the Griggs store handled its cash flow is a mystery that deepens as the years pass.
 Credit was extended to loyal customers, and goods were purchased on account.
 Payments were made as funds were available.
 It was a common custom in those days, in that area, at least, but seems unworkable in these less fraternal times.

 Charles Griggs, the younger, was awaiting induction into the Army, at the time of his hire.
-After the school term ended he went into the paratroopers, and later returned home to take over the family business.
-He graduated from Macon High School and newspaper accounts indicate he was living in Columbia Missouri in April, 1948, probably attending the University of Missouri.
-After his stint as Bohannon teacher, he joined the Army and went to Korea.
+After his stint as Bohannon teacher, he jointed the paratroopers and went overseas.
 He landed in Japan in July, 1951, and by 1952 he was back at Ft.
 Breckinridge, Kentucky.
+He then went back to Korea, and later returned home to take over the family business.
+He was a Macon High School graduate and newspaper accounts indicate he was living in Columbia Missouri in April, 1948, probably attending the University of Missouri.
 After his return to Anabel, his wife Virginia took over the Post Master duties.

 A visit to Anabel in 1996, after fifty years, found the old Griggs store closed, and gone, with nothing left but a vacant lot and a few trees.
 Charles had passed away the year before.
 Virginia Griggs, Charles' wife, was still the postmistress, but the post office had moved to a new building on the other side of the square.
 By the time of a return visit in 2003, the post office had closed.

-Charles was an excellent teacher, and his efforts salvaged the year, filling the gaps in the students' education that had been opened in the first semester of bingo and frivolity.
+Charles was an excellent teacher, and his efforts salvaged my first graade experience, filling the gaps in the students' education that had been opened in the first semester of bingo and frivolity.

 This was the last year for Bertha Grace Graves at Bohannon.
 After graduating Macon High School in 1954, she married Forest Andrew Good, of Excello, Missouri.